Skip to main content

 Encryption

-- At rest: Database volumes are encrypted at rest.
-Customer-supplied API keys (e.g. CookieScript tokens used for richer scans) are encrypted with AES-256-GCM and a key derived via HKDF before storage — see
+• At rest: Customer-supplied API keys (e.g. CookieScript tokens used for richer scans) are encrypted with AES-256-GCM and a key derived via HKDF before storage.

-src/lib/crypto.ts. - Backups: Daily snapshot of the database, retained 30 days.
-Backups are encrypted at rest and never leave the EU.
+• Backups: Daily snapshot of the database, retained 7 days.
+Backups are stored on our infrastructure within the EU and never leave the EU/EEA.

 Authentication